Koda-Pig/tetra-face/README.md

 ## TODO

-- [ ] bug: it shows 'waiting for response' on EVERY single available room. not just the room the user is trying to join.
 - [ ] chore: performance checks
 - [ ] feat: add rematch button
 - [ ] feat: high scores